UKCloud/openshift-deployment-ansible/README.md

 ./deploy-openshift.sh
 ```

 The environment definition is in the file "/etc/ansible/group_vars/all.yml".
-This file is written by the ansible-heat code.
+This file is written by the openshift-heat code.
 (**Note** This file is a default location in Ansible, so there is no need to specify it when running playbooks; it will be loaded automatically.)